This Day In Music: November 20

 November 20, 1978 ~ Composer Chris Opperman born in New York, New York, USA ~ Best known for his association with Steve Vai and Mike Keneally, including orchestrating their music for performances with het Metropole Orkest.
 Has also worked with Beer For Dolphins.
 Acclaimed as a solo artist though, starting with 1998's Oppy Music Vol.1 (Purple Crayon), merging alternative rock with heavy influences from 20th-century composers such as Arnold Schoenberg, Igor Stravinsky, Anton Webern and Frank Zappa

 November 20, 1975 ~ David Paden Marchand, commonly known as singer Davey Havok, born in Rochester, New York, USA ~ Lead singer of rock band AFI, synth-pop group Blaqk Audio, hardcore punk outfit XTRMST, and new wave group Dreamcar.
-Has also worked with Son Of Sam, Tiger Army, the Transplants, the Nerve Agents, the Dance Hall Crashers, and others
+Has also worked with Son Of Sam, Tiger Army, the Transplants, the Nerve Agents, and the Dance Hall Crashers

 November 20, 1975 ~ Singer Dierks Bentley, full name Frederick Dierks Bentley, born in Phoenix, Arizona, USA ~ Released his eponymous Dierks Bentley debut album in 2003, spawning the Billboard Country No.1 hit What Was I Thinkin'.
 Has consistently recorded to critical acclaim and chart success since, racking up several more country charttoppers including Come A Little Closer, Settle For A Slowdown, Feel That Fire, Home and Somewhere On A Beach